Concrete Footer Andersonville TN

 Led by Knoxville native Travis Bullington, Anchored Construction brings decades of experience and a “do it right” mindset to projects that include deck building, concrete services, landscape and hardscape work, retaining walls, outdoor kitchen design and construction, and more.

-Footings are used in many residential and light commercial applications, including foundations under homes, supports for porches and decks, garage slabs, column bases, and pole barn posts.
-A proper Concrete Footer Andersonville TN matters for any load-bearing component tied to the ground.
+Many residential and light commercial elements use footings: foundations under homes, porch and deck supports, garage slabs, column bases, and pole barn posts.
+A proper Concrete Footer Andersonville TN matter for any load-bearing component connected to the ground.

 Soil bearing capacity helps determine the amount of surface area a footing needs to perform safely.
 Weak or loose soils often call for wider and sometimes deeper bases to spread the load across more area.
 A site evaluation or geotechnical report helps determine the right sizing.
 Anchored Construction & Restoration assesses soils in Andersonville to recommend safe dimensions.